pedromateo/openhmitester/README.md

 * either you find a generic Qt4 event that executes at application startup, similar to QWidget::nativeEvent in Qt5
 * or you find a QWS event equivalent to QWidget::x11Event in Qt4

+### The AUT is crashing and I don't know why.
+Are there any logs to see what's happening?

+Two logs are generated with the standard and error output of the Application Under Test (AUT):
+* oht_aut_stdout.log
+* oht_aut_stderr.log

+They are located in the same directory where the OHT binary is located.

 # Further information

 Webpage: http://catedrasaes.org/html/projects/OHT/OHT.html